How To Start A Blog: The Definitive Guide for 2024

 Testimonials are a great way to convert readers of your blog.

-They help bring a sense of community in your blog and across your mailing list.
+They help bring a sense of community to your blog and across your mailing list.

 The first example I picked up was from Skillshare – OK, Skillshare is not a blog, but we are in the ideation and conceptualization stage right now.